Victoria Blokhina

-Victoria Eduardovna Blokhina (Виктория Эдуардовна Блохина; born 4 November 2006) is a Russian racing driver.
+Victoria Eduardovna Blokhina (Виктория Эдуардовна Блохина; born 4 November 2006) is a Russian racing driver who last competed in the 2025 Eurocup-3 SWC with Drivex.

 Career

 Karting

-Blokhina was in junior karting in 2019 and 2020, securing a best result of 40th in the WSK Open Cup.
+Blokhina was in junior karting in 2019 and 2020, securing a best result of 39th in the WSK Open Cup.
 She stepped up to senior karting for one year in 2021 and she secured some decent results, including an eighth-placed finish in the Italian ACI Karting Championship.

 Formula 4

 2022

 Blokhina signed up for the 2022 Formula 4 UAE Championship for her maiden year in car-racing, joining the 3Y by R-ace GP team.
-Her spell in the series yielded a best finish of 19th, achieved in the first round of the season, on her way to 37th in the championship standings, as she skipped the final round.
-She then moved over to the 2022 Italian F4 Championship, where she would compete for PHM Racing.
-With some signs of improvement, another difficult season followed as Blokhina finished 34th in the standings, securing a best finish of 12th at the Red Bull Ring.
-She finished 2nd in the Woman Trophy.
-Blokhina ended the year in the Formula 4 UAE Trophy Round, where she finished 6th in the second race.
+Her spell in the series yielded a best finish of 19th, achieved in the first round of the season, on her way to 37th in the championship standings.
+She then moved over to the 2022 Italian F4 Championship to compete for PHM Racing.
+Blokhina finished 34th in the standings, securing a best finish of 12th at the Red Bull Ring.
+She ended the year in the Formula 4 UAE Trophy Round, where she finished 6th in the second race.

 2023

-Blokhina signed for R2Race Cavicel for the 2023 edition of the Formula 4 UAE Championship.
-She only managed to seal a best result of 22nd, which was achieved in the final round of the season, as she finished 44th in the standings.
-Blokhina then returned to the Italian F4 Championship with PHM, and this time around she scored two 15th-placed finishes on her way to 35th in the championship standings.
+Blokhina competed for R2Race Cavicel in the 2023 Formula 4 UAE Championship.
+She achieved a best result of 22nd, finishing 44th in the standings.
+She returned to the Italian F4 Championship with PHM, scoring two 15th-placed finishes to end the year 35th in the standings.

 Eurocup-3

 2024

-In early 2024, Blokhina was announced to be joining Drivex for the 2024 Eurocup-3 season.
-She contested the full season of the championship and showed signs of development near the end of the season, as she finished twelfth in the penultimate race of the season at the Circuit de Barcelona-Catalunya.
-She finished the season in 27th with no points to her name.
+In early 2024, Blokhina joined Drivex for the 2024 Eurocup-3 season.
+She contested the full 15-race season, with her development peaking at the penultimate round in Barcelona, where she finished a season-best 12th in the opening race.
+She finished the season 27th in the championship with no points.

 2025

-At the end of 2024, Blokhina was confirmed to be remaining in Eurocup-3 for the 2025 season, remaining with Drivex.
-She also joined the team for the first round of the Eurocup-3 Spanish Winter Championship.
-Her best result of the weekend was 20th in the opening race.
-She was also entered into the second round, but withdrew from all three races.
-She is currently 29th in the standings.
+At the end of 2024, Blokhina was confirmed to be returning to Drivex for her second Eurocup-3 campaign in 2025.
+She participated in the first round of the Eurocup-3 Spanish Winter Championship at Jerez, with a best finish of 20th.
+Although she was initially entered into the second round at Portimão, she withdrew before the races.
+Ultimately, Blokhina did not enter any rounds of the main 2025 Eurocup-3 season.